QuantProb: Generalizing Probabilities along with Predictions for a Pre-trained Classifier: Simultaneous Binary Quantile Regression (SBQR)

 \section{Simultaneous Binary Quantile Regression (SBQR)}

-The construction of quantile representations shown in Figure~\ref{fig:intro} is made possible by the duality observed in the case of simultaneous binary quantile regression (SBQR).
-In this section, we present the theoretical foundations for constructing these quantile representations.
+In this section, we review some of the theoretical foundations required for constructing quantile representations.
+For more details please refer to \citep{koenker_2005, 10.2307/25146433, DBLP:conf/nips/TagasovskaL19}.

 Let $\pdata(X,Y)$, denote the distribution from which the data is generated. $X$ denotes the features and $Y$ denotes the targets (class labels).
-A classification algorithm predicts the latent \emph{Logits} $Z$ which are used to make predictions on $Y$.
+A classification algorithm predicts the latent variable (a.k.a \emph{logits}) $Z$ which are used to make predictions on $Y$.

 Let $\vx \in \sR^{d}$ denote the $d$ dimensional features and $y \in \{0,1,\cdots, k\}$ denote the class labels (targets).
 We assume that the training set consists of $N$ i.i.d samples $\train = \{ (\vx_i, y_i) \}$.
-Let $\hat{\vz_i}=f(\vx; \theta)$ denote the classification model which predicts the logits $\vz_i$.
-In binary case, applying the $\sigmoid$ (Sigmoid) function we obtain the probabilities, $p_i = \sigmoid(\vz_i)$.
-For multi-class classification we use the $\softmax(\vz_i)$ to obtain the probabilities.
+Let $\vz_i=f_{\ell, \theta}(\vx; \theta)$ denote the classification model which predicts the logits $\vz_i$.
+In binary case ($k=1$), applying the $\sigmoid$ (Sigmoid) function we obtain the probabilities, $p_i = f_{\theta}(\vx_i) = \sigmoid(f_{\ell, \theta}(\vx_i))$.
+For multi-class classification we use the $\softmax(f_{\ell, \theta}(\vx_i))$ to obtain the probabilities.
 The final class predictions are obtained using the $\argmax_k p_{i,k}$, where $k$ denotes the class-index.